 To genotype the 795 individually-tagged samples with these 36 SNPs, we extracted DNA from 25 to 30 mg of dried young leaf tissues.
 The DNA extractions were performed using the NucleoSpin Plant II from MACHEREY-NAGEL kit, following the manufacturer’s recommendations.
 We used L1 buffer as lysis buffer.
 All individuals were genotyped from a solution of 20ng/l of Lgh DNA, using a modified version of the Hi-Plex protocol (Hammet et al. 2019; Besnard et al. 2023).
 Hi-Plex is an amplicon sequencing technique (sensu Meek & Larson 2019) in which all SNPs are co-amplified in a multiplex reaction before Illumina or Ion-Torrent sequencing.
 Here, we used Illumina.
 Intermediate steps include dual indexing of individual samples used for demultiplexing.
 Reads were then assigned to loci by aligning them to reference sequences with BWA-MEM 0.7.15-r1140 (Li & Durbin 2010) and alleles were counted with Samtools 1.9 (Danecek et al. 2021).

-Allele dosage The posterior probabilities of each single SNP genotype within each individual (hereafter single SNP genotype) were computed using the likelihood of all possible genotypes considering a multinomial distribution of the number of times each nucleobase was genotyped at one SNP locus within one individual.
+Allele dosage The posterior probabilities of each single SNP genotype within each individual (hereafter single SNP genotype) were computed using the likelihood of all possible genotypes considering a multinomial distribution of the number of times each nucleobase was genotyped at one SNP marker within one individual.
 In order to obtain the most confident dataset possible, we only assigned a genotype when its posterior probability of allele dosage exceeded 70%.
-When one SNP within one individual presented a posterior probability of allele dosage equal or lower than 70%, we labelled and analysed it afterward as a missing genotype.
+When one SNP within one individual presented a posterior probability of allele dosage equal or lower than 70%, we assigned and analysed it afterward as a missing genotype.

 Genotypic and genetic descriptors